Skip to content

 Not sure which kit feature to reach for?
 Use this page as a mental map of search-and-discovery tools – from plain-text grep all the way to LLM-powered semantic retrieval.

-Tip: You can mix-and-match.
+Tip: You can mix-and-match different search approaches.
 For instance, run a docstring search first, then feed the matching files into ContextAssembler for an LLM chat.

 Fast, zero-setup, works everywhere.
 Use when you know what string you’re looking for.